ConradoDiego/Site-alura/README.md

-this repositorie is just a bungh of shit
+this repositorie is just a bunch of shit
 Doesn't have any use